 Option A: Disk Drill for Windows

 To make it easier for you to follow along, we’ll show you how to use Disk Drill to create an image backup and how to use that image backup for data recovery.
+However, while it’s a great method to add a second layer of security to your data, if there’s nothing wrong with your drive and you’ve simply deleted or formatted data, you can skip the backup step and scan the drive itself.

 - Make sure your drive is securely connected to your computer, then download and install Disk Drill.
 Launch it.